graphframes/graphframes/docs/README.md

 ## API Docs (Scaladoc, Sphinx)

-You can build just the scaladoc by running `build/sbt unidoc` from the DFGRAPH_PROJECT_ROOT directory.
+You can build just the scaladoc by running `build/sbt unidoc` from the GRAPHFRAMES_PROJECT_ROOT directory.

-Similarly, you can build just the Python docs by running `make html` from the DFGRAPH_PROJECT_ROOT/python/docs directory.
+Similarly, you can build just the Python docs by running `make html` from the GRAPHFRAMES_PROJECT_ROOT/python/docs directory.
 Documentation is only generated for classes that are listed as public in `__init__.py`.

 When you run `jekyll` in the `docs` directory, it will also copy over the scaladoc for the various